Abstracted-Labs/InvArch/docs/collator-instructions.md

 ## Updating your Node

-Once new there are new releases, a quick process to update your node is:
+Once there are new releases, a quick process to update your node is:
 ```
 sudo systemctl stop tinkernet-collator
 sudo wget -O /var/lib/tinkernet/tinker-raw.json https://github.com/InvArch/InvArch-Node/releases/latest/download/tinker-raw.json